BiswadeepMazumder/InventoryManagement/README.md

 The system allows the Business Owner, Manager, or Worker to efficiently handle essential inventory tasks while providing clear, intuitive interfaces for order creation, modification, and product management.

+## Project Architechture

+Reeact.js + .net core entity framework + azure sql server.
+This will be hosted on azure.